SergeyKochnev4149/PhotoGallery_UnsplashAPI/README.md

 5. How to work with buttons so that they perform actions when pressed
 6. How to parse API information in JSON format and wrap them
 7. How to get a photo by URL
+8. How to get a data from JSON that I need
+8. How to get image from URL and set it in View

 I continue to learn every day.
 I find all the information on Google, YouTube and developer.android.com